-Covid 19 coronavirus: Women's kiss and hug to thank gym member
+Covid 19 coronavirus: Ashley Bloomfield v Mike Hosking - health boss apologises but says he won't quit

 The Ministry did not say whether the people were tested before leaving and it is not clear if they attended the tangi the day they arrived or later.

-They were meant to return to the Pullman Auckland but two — an 18-year-old and a child — did not and had to be tracked down..
+They were meant to return to the Pullman Auckland but two — an 18-year-old and a child — did not and had to be tracked down.

+Meanwhile, when asked by Hosking about PPE, Bloomfield said it was held in national and DHB stocks.

+Bloomfield said he was proud of what the Ministry of Health had done in sorting out the PPE issue, once it became obvious there was a problem with distribution.